77 High Street

 Each individual case will depend on it own facts but the starting point will always be the statutory criteria laid out in s.25.
 A duty is imposed on the Courts to have regard to all the circumstances of the case whether past, present or future.

-The first consideration of the Court will be the welfare on any minor children of the family under the age of 18 including stepchildren.
+The first consideration of the Court will be the welfare of any minor children of the family under the age of 18 including stepchildren.

-No one factor should outweigh the importance of the others when considering the division of matrimonial assets.
-However, it will be often be the case that one factor (for example the respective earning capacities of the parties) will occupy more of the Court’s time and be more important that other factors in that particular case.
+Thereafter no one factor should outweigh the importance of the others when considering the division of matrimonial assets.
+However, it will be often be the case that one factor (for example the respective earning capacities of the parties) will occupy more of the Court’s time and be more important than other factors in that particular case.

 The court will look not only at what the parties earn currently but also at what they could reasonably expect to earn in the future.
 The Court will draw negative inferences if a party chooses no to work when he or she could do so.